liorean/asm/win64/examples/000 The basics/helloworld.md

 Wrapping up our procedure body, we place 0 as argument to `Exitprocess` using `mov ecx, zero` which zero extends `ecx` into `rcx` while being a shorter bit of machine code than `mov rcx, rcx` (though not as short as `xor ecx, ecx` would have been),  we set our return value register `rax` to zero using `xor eax, eax`, and we enter the epilog code.

-The epilog has to reset the stack frame and if we had used any nonvolatile registers, undo whatever nonvolatile register overwriting our procedure has done, in reverse order of it happening, which in our case becomes a simple stack frame restoration ´add rsp, 0x8*0x4+0x8´ and then return, ´ret´.
+The epilog has to reset the stack frame and if we had used any nonvolatile registers, undo whatever nonvolatile register overwriting our procedure has done, in reverse order of it happening, which in our case becomes a simple stack frame restoration `add rsp, 0x8*0x4+0x8` and then return, `ret`.

 ```Assembly
 ; Win64 Windows API x64 Structured Exception Handling (SEH) - procedure data